 Start by julienning and roasting your veggies.
 Cut your eggplants, carrots and bell peppers in 10 cm (4 inches) long strips and arrange them on a baking tray spayed with cooking spray.
 Sprinkle with spices, salt and black pepper and roast for about 25 minutes or until eggplants are tender.

-As for the spice selection, I usually use my Moroocan blend with some variations.
+As for the spice selection, I usually use my Moroccan blend with some variations.
 I’ve recently published a recipe for a vegan roasted carrot soup with lentils that uses this blend.
 It basically contains three main spices: Ras-el-Hanout, turmeric and sweet paprika.
 You can wary them to your taste.

 Meanwhile, make the hummus if you want to make it yourself.
-Combine chickpeas, olive oil, tahini paste, lemon juice, garlic, spices and salt and pepper and blend until smoooth.
+Combine chickpeas, olive oil, tahini paste, lemon juice, garlic, spices and salt and pepper and blend until smooth.
 A small hack: if your kid wouldn’t eat eggplants, sneak them into hummus!

 Bake pita breads as per instruction on the package and cut them in halves.
 They will form pockets, so you can stuff them with about 2 tablespoons hummus each, a few strips of roasted veggies and a few leaves of baby spinach.